DDP Shipping: What It Means, How It Works and Why It Matters

 This is the same price discovery mechanism that commodity markets, government procurement, and corporate logistics departments have used for decades.
 The difference is that platforms like AiDeliv make it accessible to a small business shipping two pallets from Shenzhen.

-For a full explanation of how the freight auction marketplace works, including comparisons to traditional quoting and load boards, see our Freight Auction Marketplace page.
+For a full explanation of how the freight auction marketplace works, including comparisons to traditional quoting and load boards, see our Freight Auction Marketplace page .

 Post your shipment on AiDeliv and see what carriers actually bid.
 No obligation.
 You decide whether to accept.

-Run a DDP Auction →DDP vs Other Incoterms - Quick Reference
+DDP vs Other Incoterms, Quick Reference

 | Responsibility | DDP | DAP | FOB | EXW |